YottaDB/YDBDoc/MessageRecovery/errors.rst

 MMNOBEFORIMG
 -------------------

-MMNOBEFORIMG, MM segments do not support before image journaling
+MMNOBEFORIMG, MM segments do not support before image jounaling

 GDE Information: This indicates that a JOURNAL=BEFORE_IMAGE region qualifier appeared on a segment that has segment qualifier ACCESS_METHOD=MM.